The International Peace Museum: Current initiatives

-The Museum is an active member of the Peace in Our Cities global initiative, the Austrian Service Abroad program, the Association of Children's Museums, and are on the advisory board of the International Network of Museums of Peace based in Kyoto.
+The museum is an active member of the Peace in Our Cities global initiative, the Austrian Service Abroad program, the Association of Children's Museums, and are on the advisory board of the International Network of Museums of Peace based in Kyoto.
+The Museum partners with the International Cities of Peace, University of Dayton Human Rights Center, ThinkTV, the Kyiv Peace Museum, and the Srebenica Genocide Memorial in Bosnia and Herzegovina, among others.

 The museum hosts a number of different permanent and temporary exhibits, notably featuring an extensive exhibit on the Dayton Peace Accords, complete with interactive panels and touchscreens.
 Their exhibit on the peace accords is the most extensive of its kind and was digitized for the 25th anniversary in 2020.
-It is currently available on the Museum's website.
+It is currently available on the museum's website.
+The museum features the "positive work people are doing all over the world to promote peace", including Dayton Peace Heroes.

-Outside of their exhibitions, the museum's standing programs include several discussion based events, with "Building Peace" talks given on a variety of topics by guest speakers and a series of community discussions on Martin Luther King Jr.'s writings called MLK Dialogues.
-Outside of the talks, they also host weekly guided meditation and yoga, an annual summer camp for children, a Youth Advisory Board, and periodic programs on Kingian Nonviolence, mediation, peace literacy education, and compassionate education.
+Outside of their exhibitions, the museum's standing programs include several discussion based events, with "Building Peace" talks given on a variety of topics by guest speakers and a series of community discussions on Martin Luther King Jr.'s writings called "MLK Dialogues."
+Outside of the talks, they also host an annual summer camp for children, and periodic programs on Kingian Nonviolence, mediation, peace literacy education, and compassionate education.
+The Dayton Peace Trail honors the local "spaces of peace and justice."

 The museum has also held larger events for the community, partnering with former NFL player and Dayton native Chris Borland in the wake of the 2019 Dayton shooting for the inaugural Dayton Peace Festival.
 Held over three days, the event combined music and free yoga sessions with serious discussions on the gun violence and the community.

-Current Museum Director, Kevin Kelly, has also been active within local media, writing guest opinion columns in the Dayton Daily News on racial and social justice.
-He has most recently written on the legacies of civil rights icons Martin Luther King Jr. and John Lewis in the contexts of the 2021 storming of the United States Capitol and the COVID-19 pandemic.
+The Museum's former Executive Director, Kevin Kelly, has also been active within local media, writing guest opinion columns in the Columbus Dispatch and Dayton Daily News on racial and social justice.
+He has most recently written on the legacies of civil rights icons Martin Luther King Jr. and John Lewis in the contexts of the 2021 storming of the United States Capitol, political tension, and the COVID-19 pandemic.

-They are also the official repository of each fiction and nonfiction book submitted annually to the Dayton Literary Peace Prize.
-Recent winners of the Richard Holbrooke Award include John Irving, Hala Alyan, and TaNeshi Coates.
+The Museum is also the official repository of each fiction and nonfiction book submitted annually to the Dayton Literary Peace Prize.
+Recent winners of the Richard Holbrooke Award include John Irving, Alice Hoffman, Elie Wiesel, Chanel Miller, and Hala Alyan.